 Choosing the right common data environment is a crucial step for the implementation of BIM (Building Information Modeling) in a project.
 The Common Data Environment (also called CDE) constitutes one of the key factors in the success of a construction project since it has a direct impact on project management.
 Needless to say that you need to be very careful when you select your CDE, a wrong choice can quickly become very harmful for your financial health and delay your project construction for several months.

 Furthermore, the number of CDEs has grown quite significantly in the last years and it becomes harder and harder to pick the right one for a project.
 This is the reason why we have built a small checklist in order to help you select the common data environment that fits perfectly with your needs.
 If choosing a common data environment is not easy, changing during the project is even less!
-If you want to know more about the common data environment, you can read the article we wrote on this particular topic here.

 The functionalities will certainly be the first thing you will analyze.
 The technical specifications constitute the heart of your project, so you will have to assess minutely the different common data environment to find the perfect fit.
 Most of the CDEs have common basic functionalities and provide a similar offer, however, some of them can offer the extra feature that you desperately need.
 As a piece of first advice, list all the CDE you have identified and test them if they give you that opportunity.
 You will then have to answer the following questions to determine the right solution for your project:

 - Does the solution allow me to respect the BIM execution plan (BEP) of my project?